 Indonesia-Australia Comprehensive Economic Partnership Agreement

-The Indonesia-Australia Comprehensive Economic Partnership Agreement (IA-CEPA) will enter into force on 5 July 2020.
+The Indonesia-Australia Comprehensive Economic Partnership Agreement (IA-CEPA) entered into force on 5 July 2020.

 IA-CEPA creates a framework for Australia and Indonesia to unlock the vast potential of the bilateral economic partnership, fostering economic cooperation between businesses, communities and individuals.